Detect Health Risk in At Risk Populations with the Health Risk Screening Tool

 Features & Functions:

-- Detects health destabilization early in vulnerable populations.
+- Detects health destabilization early in at risk populations.

 - Field-tested, validated, reliable and user-friendly.